Roc-Ng/Roc-Ng.github.io/index.md

 ### Biography

 <span style="float:justify">I am currently a tenure-track associate professor at National Engineering Laboratory for Integrated Aero-Space-Ground-Ocean Big Data Application Technology（led by Prof. [Yanning Zhang](https://teacher.nwpu.edu.cn/ynzhang.html)), Northwestern Polytechnical University.
-I received my Ph.D. degree from the School of Artificial Intelligence [(SAI)](http://sai.xidian.edu.cn/) and Guangzhou Institude of Technology [(GIT)](https://gzyjy.xidian.edu.cn/index.htm), Xidian University in 2022, advised by Prof. [Jing Liu](http://web.xidian.edu.cn/liujing/), and B.Eng from School of Electronic Engineering, Xidian University in 2017.
-I was a Research Intern of Alibaba DAMO Academy supervised by Dr. [Xiangteng He](https://hexiangteng.github.io/) (2020-12--2021-7).Besides, I was a Program Committee Member of [VAND 2.0](https://sites.google.com/view/vand-2-0-cvpr-2024/home)@CVPR 2024 and [VAND 3.0](https://sites.google.com/view/vand30cvpr2025)@CVPR 2025 workshops. </span>
+I received my Ph.D. degree from the School of Artificial Intelligence and Guangzhou Institude of Technology, Xidian University in 2022, advised by Prof. [Jing Liu](http://web.xidian.edu.cn/liujing/), and B.Eng from School of Electronic Engineering, Xidian University in 2017.
+I was a Research Intern of Alibaba DAMO Academy supervised by Dr. [Xiangteng He](https://hexiangteng.github.io/) (2020-12--2021-7).
+I was a Program Committee Member of CVPR Workshop VAND(2024-2026), a co-organizer of ICCV tutorial "Foundation Models in Visual Anomaly Detection: Advances, Challenges, and Applications", and a SPC of AAAI-2027.
+Besides, I was included in the list of 2025 World's Top 2% Scientists. </span>

 ---

 ### Research Interests

-Computer Vision and Deep Learning: Video Anomaly Detection; Video Retrieval; Vision-Language Model.
+Visual Anomaly Understanding: Video Anomaly Detection, Video Anomaly Retrieval; Video Anomaly Reasoning; Image Anomaly Detection; Vision-Language Model.

 ------